jpscaletti/master-mold/README.md

-# master-mold
+# Master Mold

-A project mold for all Python projects
+A master mold for all Python projects